Watches Worn by U.S. Presidents

 Dwight D. Eisenhower

 President Eisenhower is most closely associated with his Rolex.
-At the time that he was serving as the NATO Commander in Chief of Europe, Rolex gifted General Eisenhower with the 150,000th officially certified Rolex watch, a gold Datejust on a Jubilee bracelet.
+When he served as the NATO Commander in Chief of Europe, Rolex gifted General Eisenhower the 150,000th officially certified Rolex chronometer: a gold Datejust on a Jubilee bracelet.
 The caseback featured a special engraving: 5 stars (for his position) and the words “DDE – 12-19-1950.”
-When Eisenhower appeared on the cover of LIFE wearing his watch, it gained a lot of notoriety, and indirectly lent the Rolex Day-Date its “President” title—even though Eisenhower only owned the Datejust.
+When Eisenhower appeared on the cover of LIFE magazine wearing this watch, it gained a lot of notoriety.
+Although the model was a yellow gold Datejust, it would later inspire the yellow gold Day-Date’s “President” title.

 John F. Kennedy